Scar Patterns

 Another aesthetic consideration when going flat is the option of eventually getting tattooed.
 Tattoos can be an important component of healing for many women following their surgery.
 This is true for both those who chose to reconstruct their breasts AND those who chose to go flat.
 Most surgeons recommend waiting 6-12 months after your surgery to get tattoos.

 For some, tattoos can restore the appearance of their lost nipple/areola (restorative, or reconstructive tattoos).
-Others choose mastectomy tattoos that are decorative (also called artistic, or “scar covering”) rather than anatomic, and that hold special meaning for them.
+Others choose decorative mastectomy tattoos (also called artistic, or “scar covering”) rather than anatomic, and that hold special meaning for them.
 Women going flat typically choose decorative tattoos rather than restorative tattoos, but both are an option.